koral--/blog/source/2016-09-21-multi-certificate-support.html.markdown

 authors: Viktor Benei|viktorbenei@bitrise.io
 ---

-Multiple iOS Certificate (p12 Idenity file) support is finally here!!
+Multiple iOS Certificate (p12 Identity file) support is finally here!!

 ___Important: Multi certificate is only supported in the latest `Certificate and profile installer` step version (`1.7.0` or newer)!
 Previous versions of the step will fail